Our approach to complaints

 Where the complaint is generated by an automated complaint aggregator or email delivery system:

-- of each complainant’s consent to their personal information being provided to Efic and used in the manner provided; and
+- each complainant’s consent to their personal information being provided to Efic and used in the manner provided; and

 - compliance with Australian privacy law generally and in respect of the use of relevant individuals’ personal information.